zinikiGareth/blueberries/concepts/index.md

 Each blueberry environment should provide all six punnets in an easy to use form.

-## BlueberryBrand
+## BlueberryVariety

-A BlueberryBrand is a package of JavaScript class files, templates and resources together with explicit dependencies on specific framework implementations of the blueberry stack and rules about trusting and permissions all wrapped up and given a name and stored in the
+A BlueberryVariety is a package of JavaScript class files, templates and resources together with explicit dependencies on specific framework implementations of the blueberry stack and rules about trusting and permissions all wrapped up and given a name and stored in the